Woodes Rogers made it his life's work, and risked his families fortune, to rid the world of pirates.

 Selkirk proved to be a valuable asset as he gathered fresh supplies for Rogers’s crew.
 He survived more than four years alone on the island, and his survival skills and previous sailing experience made him a prized member of the crew.
 Selkirk reunited with his former captain, and Rogers made him first mate.

 Selkirk’s story became the basis for the classic tale Robinson Crusoe.

 After sailing around the world, Woodes Rogers returned home in 1711.
-His voyage put him deeply in debt.
-He owed the crown about $1 million in fines by today’s standards.
-He finally had the musket ball removed, and it left him deformed and it caused Rogers to have difficulty speaking.
+His failed voyage put him deeply in debt: he owed the crown about $1 million in fines by today’s standards.
+He finally had the musket ball in his mouth removed, and it left him deformed and caused Rogers to have difficulty speaking.

 King George gave the shipping magnate a new mission.
 In 1718, the monarch ordered Rogers to sail to The Bahamas as the islands’ new governor.
 The mission to The Bahamas was impossible because, Rogers and King George knew, the place was a haven for pirates.
 If there was a pirate capital, The Bahamas was it.
 There were 2,000 pirates in The Bahamas and Rogers was badly outnumbered.